-While an RFP is the key method to efficiently gather information for the bidding process in the meetings and events industry, there are flaws within the procedure that need to be addressed.
-That being said, there are a number of techniques that can be used to make sure that an RFP leads to a mutually beneficial outcome for both the brand and the agency.
+While an RFP is the key method to efficiently gather information for the bidding process in the meetings and events industry, there are flaws within the procedure.
+That being said, there are a number of techniques that can be used to ensure that an RFP leads to a mutually beneficial outcome for both the brand and the agency.

 Relationship building is the first component to a successful RFP.

 The request for proposal process should be the first step in forming a relationship between the brand and agency.
 All too often, brands submit RFPs but aren’t available to discuss any questions the agency may have; however, communication is key to gaining clarity versus confusion.
 Connecting with the potential agency’s team gives the brand insight into what a working relationship would be like and allows the agency to concept an event plan that’s better aligned with the organization’s main objectives.

 A budget may just be one of the strongest contributing factors to an advantageous RFP.

 Quite frequently, RFPs do not provide a financial target, adding unnecessary pressure to the agency.
 If the intent of an RFP is to secure concept and cost, then providing a budget is a critical piece of information for agencies to effectively respond.
 Budget parameters allow production and design teams to generate the adequate innovation, inspiration, and insight the brand deserves, while staying realistic to what the organization can afford.
 The result of including a budget is a faster, more direct response to the RFP – leaving fewer surprises for both the agency and the brand.